thuyvan123/AROMA-Cross-Functional-Revenue-Operations-Transformation/README.md

 **AROMA English for Working Professionals**

 ---
+Confidentiality & Data Disclosure Notice
+This BI report and project documentation are shared as a portfolio sample for illustrative purposes only.
+All sensitive and proprietary business data — including revenue figures, deal counts, conversion values, cost metrics, and other confidential financial information — has been redacted.
+Only non-sensitive information that the company has authorized for public disclosure is shown (for example, the aggregate close-rate metric).
+The dashboards, structure, labels, and methodology are presented to demonstrate the scope and design of the work, not to disclose actual business results.
+No confidential company data is exposed in this document.
 ## 1. Project Summary

 Designed and led the rollout of an enterprise **Revenue Operations (RevOps)** system for AROMA — a multi-branch English-training company operating across Hanoi and Ho Chi Minh City — replacing fragmented, branch-specific sales processes and siloed spreadsheets with a **single, standardized customer process running end-to-end across five functions: Marketing → Telesales → Sales → Training → Accounting.**